 The coronavirus (COVID-19) outbreak has completely upended life in the U.S. With this national emergency limiting many people’s ability to work and earn a paycheck, you might be among the thousands finding it difficult or impossible to keep up with mortgage payments.
 The good news is that most people won’t face the prospect of losing their home soon, thanks to foreclosure suspensions across the country.
 Plus, federal law usually protects homeowners from the initiation of foreclosure until they’re at least 120 days overdue on the loan.

-Also, if you have an FHA-insured loan, you’re most likely eligible for a 12-month payment suspension or reduction called a “forbearance.”
+Also, if you have an FHA-insured loan, you’re most likely eligible for a payment suspension or reduction called a “forbearance.”
 Borrowers with FHA-insured loans also have access to a number of loss mitigation alternatives through FHA’s “waterfall” process (described below).
 When the forbearance period ends, you might be able to reduce or adjust your mortgage payments permanently through a special loan modification program.

 The right to get this kind of forbearance applies to mortgage loans secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families.